 - proton pump inhibitors, such as omeprazole (Prilosec), to reduce acid production

-Lifestyle changes that may help acid reflux include:
+Lifestyle changes that may help acid reflux include the following:

-- avoiding foods and beverages that trigger heartburn
+- Avoid foods and beverages that trigger heartburn.

-- elevating the head of your bed several inches
+- Elevate the head of your bed several inches.

 - Consume apple cider vinegar in small quantities.